brianglass/anastasis/files/synaxarion_2001.md

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
 Like a gazelle Demetrios once sped
-In Tripolis to win a martyrÂ’s prize.</span>
+In Tripolis to win a martyr’s prize.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:12.0pt">At the intercessions of your Saints, O God, have mercy on us.</span>